robotayyyyy/Ev3PiSoccer/README.md

 # Ev3PiSoccer

 ## Propose
 I just wana adapt image processing to a simple robot with a casual task, put the ball to the goal.
-My Idea is using the Raspberry pi for immage processing task and send the message to the EV3 robot via bluetooth.
+My Idea is using the Raspberry pi for image processing task and send the message to the EV3 robot via bluetooth.
 The result as follows.

 [![](./img/9.PNG)](https://youtu.be/1NdWqt1gIag)